Olivier-Boudeville/OSDL-Orge/src/code/servers/doc/OrgeServers.rst

 See `Interconnecting Erlang Nodes <http://www.ejabberd.im/interconnect-erl-nodes>`_ for further details.

 Another maybe more interesting solution is to use SSH to log-in to the server, create a local shell and use it to communicate (locally) with the server one.
+This removes the need of having the firewall letting the ``epmd`` port opened.

 Tool Versions
 _____________

-Both Orge servers and monitoring clients should run the lastest stable release of Erlang and Orge.
+Both Orge servers and monitoring clients should run the latest stable release of Erlang and Orge.

 More precisely, the following set of software and data should be kept up to date: